Roy Shirley: Biography

 Shirley had another big hit in 1971 with "A Sugar" for Randy's.
 He toured the United Kingdom in 1972 with U-Roy and Max Romeo, and became based in the UK from 1973, setting up his All Stars Artistic Federated Union in 1976, with the aim of helping other artists to avoid some of the pitfalls of the music business.
 He released his first album in 1976, with The Winner.
+He recorded a single, "Love Your Mother" backed with "I Am The Merciful" which was released on Raymond Morrison's Hawk label in 1979.
 He performed at Reggae Sunsplash in 1982, and was included on the album of performances from the festival.
 Shirley opened a record shop in Dalston, London, and in his later years he set up the British Universal Talent Development Association, with the aim of supporting talented but underprivileged youngsters.
 He continued to perform occasionally, and his last show was at the Sierra Nevada World Music Festival in June 2008.

 Roy Shirley died at his home in Thamesmead, London, in July 2008, aged 63.
 A memorial concert was held on 30 August, featuring performances from the likes of Derrick Morgan, Dennis Alcapone, B. B. Seaton and Michael Prophet.
 With the assistance of the Jamaican government his body was returned to Jamaica, where he was buried and where a memorial service was held, attended by musicians including Ken Boothe and Dwight Pinkney and representatives of the government.